 Please Note: A medical service will only be covered at 100% if it is coded as preventive.
 Before receiving any service, you should check with your physician to be sure the procedure is considered, and will be submitted to the claims administrator, as preventive medical care rather than as a diagnostic service.
 Cigna determines the eligible preventive care services covered at 100%.
-See "Preventive Care Services" page 29 for more information about eligible preventive care services.
+See "Preventive Care Services" page 337 for more information about eligible preventive care services.

-Care Received Ins States Care Received Outside the United States Provision In-Network Out-of-Network Routine Physical Exams at the following frequency: • From birth to 12 months: seven exams 100% 60% after deductible 100% Age 13 - 24 months: three exams Age 2 and over: one exam every year Routine Immunizations (adult and child; including immunizations related to travel) 100% 60% after deductible 100%
+, , Care Received Ins ide the United Care Received States Outside the United States Provision In-Network Out-of-Network Routine Physical Exams at the following frequency: • From birth to 12 months: seven exams • 100% 60% after deductible 100% Age 13 - 24 months: three exams Age 2 and over: one exam every year Routine Immunizations (adult and child; including immunizations related to travel) 100% 60% after deductible 100% Routine Mammograms (annually age 40 and up) 100% 60% after deductible 100% Routine Gynecological Exams and Pap Smears, including related laboratory fees (annually; age guidelines apply) 100% 60% after deductible 100% Routine Prostate Specific Antigen (PSA) Test (annually age 40 and up) 100% 60% after deductible 100% Routine Digital Rectal Exam (annually age 40 and up) 100% 60% after deductible 100% Routine Fecal Occult Blood Test (annually age 50 and up) 100% 60% after deductible 100% Routine Sigmoidoscopy /Colonoscopy (baseline screening beginning at age 50; follow-up screening every five years) 100% 60% after deductible 100%

-Care Received Inside the United States Care Received Outside the United States Provision In-Network Out-of-Network Routine Mammograms (annually age 40 and up) 100% 60% after deductible 100% Routine Gynecological Exams and Pap Smears, including related laboratory fees (annually; age guidelines apply) 100% 60% after deductible 100% Routine Prostate Specific Antigen (PSA) Test (annually age 40 and up) 100% 60% after deductible 100% Routine Digital Rectal Exam (annually age 40 and up) 100% 60% after deductible 100% Routine Fecal Occult Blood Test (annually age 50 and up) 100% 60% after deductible 100% Routine Sigmoidoscopy/ Colonoscopy (baseline screening beginning at age 45 and over; follow- up screening every five years) 100% 60% after deductible 100% Routine Eye Exams (maximum one exam every 12 consecutive months) 100% 60% after deductible 100% Routine Hearing Exams (maximum one exam every 24 months) 100% 60% after deductible 100%
+Care Received Insi States Care Received Outside the United States Provision In-Network Out-of-Network Routine Eye Exams (maximum one exam per year) 100% 60% after deductible 100% Routine Hearing Exams (maximum one exam every 2 years) 100% 60% after deductible 100%